Dear Fifth Grader

 Give each student the name of a fifth grader to whom he or she will write.
 (Some students may have to write more than one letter to ensure that ALL fifth graders get a letter.)

-After students have completed their rough drafts, have them get into pairs, switch papers and peer review each other’s letters according to the Letter-Writing Rubric (see Attachment One).
+After students have completed their rough drafts, have them get into pairs, switch papers and peer review each other’s letters according to the Letter-Writing Rubric (see Handout One).

 After their letters have been reviewed, the students should make corrections to their letters and check their work against the rubric.
 Then, each student writes a neat final draft on stationery (or more final drafts if writing to more than one student).
 The teacher checks the final work before it is sent and grades according to the rubric.

-Assess student letters using the Letter-Writing Rubric (Attachment One).
+Assess student letters using the Letter-Writing Rubric (Handout One).
 Teacher may add mechanical standards to the rubric.